qingzhang003/ZDI-VDI-Auto/readme.md

 * All 3 fields are mandatory
 * Email address is the where the report will be sent to.
 Multiple emails can be entered separated by semicolon.
 * Sort By is used to sort column of the status report table, so it can be better viewed on interested field.
 The options are:
-...
-VDI name (default)
+...VDI name (default)
-...
-Remaining hours before VDI lease expires
+...Remaining hours before VDI lease expires
-...
-Lease period of the VDI
+...Lease period of the VDI
-...
-Owner name
+...Owner name
 * List all columns (true/false) is used to determine if all VDI metadata will be shown in the report or not.
 By default it is false.
 If true, the following columns will be included in the report:
-...
-Owner email address
+...Owner email address
-...
-VDI note
+...VDI note
-...
-Email cc list
+...Email cc list

 Additional note about this feature:
 * It can be run at any time, the real time information will be gathered, such as remaining hours of lease, and expiration date